 As part of this work, we develop strong community partnerships, bringing our collective networks and expertise to help veterans grow and thrive.

 Sidney Singer, a member of the Jewish War Veterans, Post 718, to provide a safe haven where military veterans could continue their recovery from chronic mental illness, established veterans Place of Washington Boulevard in 1996.

-In 1998, Post 718 purchased a parcel of blighted property with run-down row houses on Washington Boulevard.
-Over the next ten years, Mr. Singer fought tirelessly to raise over $2.5 million in government and foundation grants to transform the site into an administration/service building with 12 townhomes that can accommodate up to 48 Veterans at one time.
+Jewish War Veterans Post 718 purchased a parcel of blighted property with run-down row houses on Washington Boulevard.
+Over the next ten years, Sidney Singer fought tirelessly to raise over $2.5 million in government and foundation grants to transform the site into an administration/service building and 13 townhouses that can accommodate up to 48 veterans.

-In 2008, the current townhomes were completed, and Veterans Place became the only single-room occupancy transitional housing center for homeless vets in the region.
-Mr. Singer served as president of the Veterans Place board until his death in 2010.
+The townhouse renovations were completed and Veterans Place became the only single-room occupancy, transitional housing center for homeless vets in the region.

 Veterans Place was overseen by a management company in cooperation with the VA Pittsburgh Healthcare System until the hiring of its first executive director in 2009.

 In 2017 and again in 2020, Veterans Place received a three-year Homeless Veterans Reintegration Program (HVRP) grant from the Department of Labor, specifically designed to add evidence-based employment tactics that will help assist homeless and unemployed veterans.